brocaar/chirpstack-docs/content/guides/microsoft-azure.md

 ## Setup PostgreSQL databases

-PostgreSQL is used by LoRa Server and LoRa App Server for storing data that must be persisted.
+PostgreSQL is used by ChirpStack Network Server and ChirpStack Application Server for storing data that must be persisted.

 To create a PostgreSQL instance, click **Create a resource**, select **Azure Database for PostgreSQL** and click **Create**.
 Under **Single Server** click **Create**.

-* **Server name:** We name this instance `loraserver`.
+* **Server name:** We name this instance `chirpstack`.
 * **Location:** Select a region close to you.
 * **Version:** Select **10** (the latest version available from the dropdown).